Shekharrajak/shekharrajak.github.io/_posts/2016-7-4-Coding-Period-week-7.md

 * `nonlinsolve` can handle simple trigonometric system of equations but when complex equations is used then it will return `ConditionSet` since `solveset` trig solver is not smart enough right now.

+* Trying to break the code into the functions to make the code better.

 --------------------------------------------------------------------------------

 **Continue Simplified Trig soln**